tomduck/pandoc-tablenos/README.md

     --filter pandoc-tablenos

 Note that any use of the `--filter pandoc-citeproc` or `--bibliography=FILE` options with pandoc should come *after* the pandoc-tablenos filter call.

-To keep image attributes in the output (e.g., to be processed by additional filters), use:

-    --filter pandoc-tablenos -M tablenos-keepattrs

 Details